 sunglasses and a pen sitting on a notebook next to a swimming pool

-Hey friends!
-It’s almost June, and I know a lot of writers (and a lot of students, parents, and teachers) are looking forward to summer.
-In my mind, the season inspires a lot of good creative writing topics, so here are 50 summer writing prompts!
+Because I know a lot of teachers are looking forward to the summer…along with a lot of students, and a lot of writers.
+In my mind, the season inspires a lot of good creative writing topics, and it wasn’t hard to come up with this list!

 If you’d like creative writing ideas with more magic and fantasy, you might also want to check out my post on 50 Fantasy Writing Prompts and Fantasy Plot Ideas.
 And whether you’re looking for June journal prompts or starting a new story, I hope one of these creative writing ideas inspires you.
 Be sure to pin it on Pinterest for future reference!